-- (a) Of the courses taken in other faculties that are not offered in SGJS, up to 20 credits may be applied toward credits required for graduation. - (b) Credits earned from taking Elective Courses from Other Faculties are included in the minimum/maximum number of credits for each semester. - (c) Elective Courses from Other Faculties can only be registered during the registered period at the beginning of the Spring Semester by web registration.
-If you enter the program or return from Leave of Absence in the Fall Semester, please take necessary procedures at the School Office before the Fall Semester registration period.
+- (a) You can apply up to 20 credits of the courses you take in other faculties toward credits required for graduation if the courses are not offered at SGJS. - (b) Credits for Elective Courses from Other Faculties are subject to enrollment limitations for the minimum and the maximum number of credits each semester. - (c) You can only register for Elective Courses from Other Faculties by the web registration system during the registered period at the beginning of the Spring Semester.
+If your enrollment was in the Fall Semester or you return from a Leave of Absence in the Fall Semester, please take necessary procedures at the School Office before the Fall Semester registration period begins.